misun/gandalp/README.md

 ### Architecture and Technologies

-All features in this game would be implemented using native JavaScript DOM manipulation and, HTML5 canvas.

-This project will be implemented with the following technologies:
+This project is implemented with the following technologies:

 - `Ruby on Rails` for Backend
 - `React/Redux` for Frontend